rejaul-karim10/resell-used-laptop-client/README.md

 # Welcome to the project

-This project was build Using MERN Stack [Create React App](https://resell-used-laptop.web.app/).
+This project was build Using MERN Stack [Visit site](https://resell-used-laptop.web.app/).